Clemson tops Iowa State in Cheez-It Bowl for Swinney’s 150th | Times Leader

 THE TAKEAWAY

-Swinney, who guided the Tigers to national championships in 2016 and ’18 and to six straight College Football Playoff trips, is the sixth fastest in college football history to 150 victories and just the third to do so in fewer than 15 years.
+Swinney, who guided the Tigers to national championships in 2016 and ’18 and to six straight College Football Playoff trips, joined Urban Meyer and Bob Stoops as the only coaches in college football history with at least 150 victories in less than 15 seasons at the helm.
+Swinney wrapped up his 14th season leading the Tigers.

 UP NEXT